waynegakuo/ENONE-Finance-Customer-Web-App/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deployment

+If you wish to deploy this application to any platform of your choice (e.g. GCP, AWS, Netlify etc), kindly check their respective documentation by 'Googling' for example "Deploying Angular app on GCP"

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).